wtong98/wlt-site/content/posts/2019-02-22-programming-for-n00bs-an-introduction-to-our-craft.markdown

 to sprinkle your thoughts in a text file and watch it spring to life.

 In this two-part guide, I will give you the tools (and ideally the mindset) to begin your programming journey.
-This first part focuses on the basic skills to start.
-The second part dives deeper into the craft.
+This first part focuses on the command line and other basic skills to start.
+The second part starts the actual programming.

 Whether you're hoping to pick up a new hobby or gunning for a software engineering future, this is the perfect place to begin.